-How to Grow a Bird of Paradise
+How to Trim a Bird of Paradise

 How to Prune a Bird of Paradise

 - Red – Late winter to early spring (after threat of frost has ceased) is the best time to prune this type.
-Cut it back 6-12 inches above the ground.
+Cut it back 6-12 inches (15-30 cm.) above the ground.
 It may need another trimming in midsummer, depending on its growth.

 - Yellow – This should be done in late winter/early spring as well, but sparingly.
 Cut away any old blooms.
 If necessary, the branches can be cut back to half their length.